yandex-cloud/geesefs/README.md

-   However, that means that more than 10 processes trying to read large files at the same time may exceed the memory limit by requesting more than 1000 MB of buffers and in that case GeeseFS will return ENOMEM errors to some of them.
+   However, that means that more than 10 processes trying to read large files at the same time may exceed the memory limit by requesting more than 1000 MB of buffers.
+Starting with v0.43.0, GeeseFS allows it, but you may turn this off by using mount option `--use-enomem`, which will make GeeseFS prevent exceeding memory limit and return ENOMEM errors to some of the processes instead.

-   You can overcome this problem by either raising `--memory-limit` (for example to 4 GB) or lowering `--read-ahead-large` (for example to 20 MB).
+   The other way to overcome this problem is to either raise `--memory-limit` (for example to 4 GB) or reduce `--read-ahead-large` (for example to 20 MB).

 ## Maximizing Throughput